Pikby/TheAbyss/docs/Home.md

 Enter the build folder and use make linux for a linux build, and make server for the server linux build

-For compiling to Linux, make sure that all the mentioned dependencies are installed For cross compiling from Linux to Windows, MXE is used There currently is a setup for compiling on windows, although it should not be that difficult
+For compiling to Linux, make sure that all the mentioned dependencies are installed ~~For cross compiling from Linux to Windows, MXE is used~~ Broken ATM